 amount that True Comfrey produces.

-The flowers are blue.
-It is very invasive by the roots.
+Hidcote Blue has pretty blue flowers.
+It is invasive by the roots.
 The leaves grow

 It sometimes produces seeds that are viable but not usually.
 It can be propagated